wp-plugins/easy-contact/readme.txt

 * Options menu for complete customization of form content
 * Spam reduction measures, i.e., math- and/or challenge-based question
 * Secure plugin operation and highly semantic XHTML
-* Integration with Sandbox (or Sandbox-based) design patterns
+* Use of the Sandbox comment form design patterns
-* Includes a starter CSS file with corresponding images for integration
+* An included starter CSS file with corresponding images
-* Tracks user information, such as user agent, IP, referrer
+* Tracked information, e.g., user agent, user referrers, IP

 == Installation ==

 This plugin is installed just like any other WordPress plugin.
-More [detailed installation instructions](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") are available on the WordPress Codex.</p>
+More [detailed installation instructions](http://codex.wordpress.org/Managing_Plugins#Installing_Plugins "Installing Plugins - WordPress Codex") are available on the WordPress Codex.

 1. Download Easy Contact
 2. Extract the `/easy-contact/` folder from the archive